So you’ve finally finished building your escape room business plan. Your games are set, location is locked in, and staff is on board.

 Build your customer profile and market segmentation

-Don’t forget that you can definitely have more than one target market who respond to marketing campaigns differently, which is where the value of segmentation comes in.
+Don’t forget that you can have more than one target market that responds to marketing campaigns differently, which is where the value of segmentation comes in.

 Begin by analyzing their demographics.
-This describes the more surface-level, basic characteristics including: Age, Location, Gender, Occupation, Ethnicity, Income Level, Education Level, and Marital Status.
+This describes the more surface-level, essential characteristics including Age, Location, Gender, Occupation, Ethnicity, Income Level, Education Level, and Marital Status.

-After, you can dissect who your customers really are using psychographics.
-Think about the more personal characteristics, such as: Attitudes, Values, Interests, Lifestyles, Personality, and Behavior.
+After, you can dissect who your customers are using psychographics.
+Think about the more personal characteristics, such as Attitudes, Values, Interests, Lifestyles, Personalities, and Behavior.

-Instead of spending on ads for every person on Facebook aged 12 to 50, you can simply target those who are actually likely to visit your escape room.
-Find out your escape room target market, and watch your marketing investments go farther.
+Instead of spending on ads for every person on Facebook aged 12 to 50, you can target those who are likely to visit your escape room.
+Find your escape room target market, and watch your marketing investments go further.